timonus/TJReadLater/Readme.markdown

 ## Notes

-- The Read It Later API requires an [API Key](http://readitlaterlist.com/api/signup/).
+- The Pocket API requires an [API Key](http://readitlaterlist.com/api/signup/).
 In order to use the TJReadItLater object, you must fill in `kTJReadItLaterAPIKey` and `kTJReadItLaterAppName` in TJReadLaterConfig.h.
 There is a `#warning` highlighting this.
 - The Readability API requires [OAuth keys](http://www.readability.com/publishers/api).
 In order to use the TJReadability object, you must fill in `kTJReadLaterReadabilityOAuthConsumerKey` and `kTJReadLaterReadabilityOAuthConsumerSecret` in TJReadLaterConfig.h.
 There is a `#warning` highlighting this.
 - Using TJReadLater?
 Please email about it, I'd love to hear about it! [tijoinc@gmail.com](mailto:tijoinc@gmail.com)